jolibrain/wheatley/README.md

  - They don't use batching, I do
  - The input for actor is [node_embedding, node_embedding, graph_embedding].
 For them,
    it's [node_embedding, graph_embedding]

+## Questions:
+ - L2D doesn't pass the machine id information in the node.
+So the problem is lacking information during training and inference...
+Isn't it problematic?
+ - Due to the graph embedding process, first nodes don't have access to the information contained in the later nodes...
+It means the model can't make a decision based on the whole information at the beginning.
+The only way to access this information is through the graph embedding, which is diffuse...
+I think that the model could perform better with more information.